Forgot Password

 The Passion for Mountaineering

 Francys was not a leisure climber who arrived at Everest midlife.
 She was a committed climber from the beginning, working on technical skills, physical training, and mental endurance of high-altitude climbing.
-Her relationship with Sergei gave her a climber with the same passion as she had and someone to help her with getting to her destination.
+Her passion was marked by determination and bold ambition.
+Francys pursued high-altitude peaks with a clear goal in mind: to push beyond limits and achieve something extraordinary.

-They were trained and raised together, and they had the same dream.
-They had only one thing that fueled their love and passion, and that was mountaineering.
+Her relationship with Sergei gave her a climber who shared her passion and someone to help her reach her destination.
+They had only one thing that fueled their love and passion: mountaineering.
 Climbing without supplemental oxygen was risky, but they were ready to take the risk together because both desired to accomplish their dreams.

 The Dream to Climb Everest Without Oxygen